Contest of Cithaeron and Helicon: Poem

 The contest poem is about a singing contest between Cithaeron and Helicon.
 Conflict between these two mountains is known from other sources, but Corinna's poem is the only known mention of a singing contest between the two.
 In Corinna's poem, Cithaeron apparently wins the contest; in other versions of the story, Helicon is the victor.

+The poem is composed in six-line stanzas, of which the first five are in ionic dimeter, and the sixth is a ten-syllable clasula, of the form uu--uu-u--.
 The surviving part of the poem begins with one of the singers – generally thought to be Cithaeron – concluding his song, which tells the myth of how the titan Rhea hid her youngest child, Zeus, from Cronus.
 The poem continues with the gods voting on the winner of the contest, and awarding the victory to Cithaeron.
 The vote is conducted in a form of secret ballot, using pebbles placed in jars.
 It is unknown if actual musical contests were judged in this way, or if Corinna's use of this voting system is intended to recall judicial procedure.
 After the result is announced, Helicon throws a down boulder in his anger, which breaks into ten thousand pieces.
 John Heath reads this episode as an example of a characteristic sense of humour in Corinna's poetry.

 Corinna's use of the story of Rhea and the birth of Zeus in the poem is apparently influenced by Hesiod's account of the same myth in Theogony.
 There are several verbal echoes of Hesiod in Corinna's version of the story, though she also adds her own innovations – such as the inclusion of the Curetes, which are not mentioned in the Theogony.
 Corinna's version of the poem emphasises the role of Rhea, and Diane Rayor argues that this is an example of Corinna writing for a specifically female audience.
+Marilyn B. Skinner, however, argues that Corinna depicts Rhea's actions from a patriarchal perspective.
+Dee Clayman has suggested that the two mountains in the poem represent Corinna and Pindar, with Corinna triumphing.
+Athanassios Vergados instead suggests that Helicon represented Hesiod, and its song would have closely followed the narrative of the Theogony; in this reading Corinna presents herself as Cithaeron in dialogue with Hesiod.